szaumoor/ZSTweaks/ZSTweaks/README.md

 Finally, the weapon categories affected are optional and can be turned off in the configuration file.

-**Component 1530:** Moderate the inexplicably double damage magical throwing daggers do, to not make them the obvious choice all the time to maximize damage

-This reduces the number of dice thrown of DAGG11 and DAGG12 to 1, so they are not the only good choice for daggers to maximize damage.
-And for consistency.
-Generally speaking, I dislike this sort of unbalanced design.
-DAGG11 specifically, already conforms to this rule in BGEE.

 **Component 1533:** Rebalance some wands

 - Wand of Magic Missiles: it casts 3 missiles, not 1, which makes it generally useful for the majority of both games, same as casting from a scroll.
 A single missile is quite often a missed opportunity for an action during your round